dhiraj262/Machine_Learning/README.md

 ## Fourth
 Exploratory and predictive analysis of Wines.It is an end to end Exploration of features using effective visualization techniques and model comparision on binary and tertiary classification.

+## Fifth
+Loan Default Prediction using roc-auc metric for evalution.
+This is a solution file for LTFS Data Science Challenge.